Book a Tour →

 Mt Coot-tha Lookout

 The view at sunrise is spectacular, but most visitors prefer the evening when the city lights come alive below.
-The Summit Cafรฉ and Restaurant at the top does excellent wood-fired pizza and has a terrace from which you can watch the sun set behind the D'Aguilar Range.
+The Summit Restaurant at the top does excellent wood-fired pizza with a terrace from which to watch the sun set behind the D'Aguilar Range — the most impressive dining view in Brisbane.

-At the base of Mt Coot-tha, the Brisbane Botanic Gardens are among the finest in Australia.
-Free to enter, they cover 52 hectares and include a Japanese Garden, an arid zone garden, a tropical display dome, a labyrinth, and extensive walking trails.
-The planetarium on site is worth a visit for families and astronomy buffs alike.
+At the base, the Brisbane Botanic Gardens are among the finest in Australia.
+Free to enter, covering 52 hectares with a Japanese Garden, arid zone garden, tropical display dome, labyrinth, and extensive walking trails.
+Catch the 471 bus from the CBD — or take an Uber for the summit.
+The Planetarium on site is worth visiting for families.

 7. City Botanic Gardens & Riverside Walk